Five for Fighting鈥檚 John Ondrasik revises ‘Superman (It’s Not Easy)’ for Israeli hostages, calls out Macklemore

 “The first feeling is shame, it’s a shame that I’m a part of this industry,” Ondrasik said.
 “You see the younger acts like Macklemore and these bands that have been seduced by wokeism, and of course, that makes you angry.”

-He continued to say that of the members who stood with Ondrasik in New York after 9/11, they should speak out again.
+He argued that the artists who stood with him in New York after 9/11, should speak out again.

 “They know better.
 They know that Hamas is evil, and they have remained silent.
 And that harkens back to 1938 when those with an influence remained silenced before the Holocaust,” Ondrasik said.